tasmota/docs/docs/Gitpod.md

 1. Select the `/tasmota` folder in the Explorer (1) pane
 2. Create a new file called `user_config_override.h`
 3. In the Editor (2) pane, add, change, or remove anything you need in your configuration file to define your own settings.
 Refer to the `user_config_override_sample.h` file as well as `my_user_config.h` for `#define` options ([sample](https://pastebin.com/M5KPPWAJ)).
-You can find a list of Tasmota features and settings listed [here]
+You can find a list of Tasmota features and settings listed in the [builds table](Firmware-Builds).
-(Firmware-Builds).
 Define the features you require in your configuration file.
 4. Click 'File' on the menu bar and 'Save' your edits.

 ### Prepare the IDE for Compilation